spacelift-io/user-documentation/docs/integrations/cloud-providers/gcp.md

 ## Setting up access in GCP

 In order to make the integration work, you'll have to make the dedicated service account a member of your organization and/or project, with an appropriate level of access.
-This is done in the [IAM & Admin](https://console.cloud.google.com/iam-admin/iam) view of GCP's web UI.
+This is done in the [IAM & Admin](https://console.cloud.google.com/iam-admin/iam){: rel="nofollow"} view of GCP's web UI.
 First, let's show an example of adding a service account as a member on the organization level:

 ![](../../assets/screenshots/IAM_–_IAM___admin_–_spacelift_io_–_Google_Cloud_Platform.png)